MTKruto/server/README.md

 ## Viewing Statistics

-Statistics are accessible from the configured path, which defaults to /stats.
+Statistics are accessible from the configured port, which defaults to 3000.

 ## Bots